 Between the secure online form and friendly staff, you never have to feel worried or embarrassed about your debt with Accredited Debt Relief.
 They deal with this every day, and you are certainly not the only person who is overwhelmed by your financial obligations.

 Once the Process Starts

-After you enroll in Accredited Debt Relief’s debt settlement program, you’ll sign up all of your high balance credit cards, typically anything that’s over $500.
+After you enroll in Accredited Debt Relief’s program, you’ll sign up all of your high balance credit cards, typically anything that’s over $500.

 Accredited Debt Relief recommends that you keep one low balance card in case of a financial emergency, but otherwise, you won’t have access to any of your other cards.
 This prevents you from incurring more debt and is used as part of the negotiation to show creditors that you’re serious about permanently getting rid of your debt problem.

 You’ll then begin depositing a predetermined amount of money into an account.
 While the account is set up in your name, it’s separated from your other bank accounts so you’re not tempted to dip into it.
 You’re expected to make monthly contributions between two and four years and that is the money used to pay off your settlements.

 You do need to be diligent about making those monthly payments.
-The point is to make it an affordable amount but if you think you’re going to have trouble one month, be sure to reach out and contact Accredited Debt Relief.
+The point is to make it an affordable amount but if you think you’re going to have trouble one month, be sure to reach out and contact customer service.

 Accredited Debt Relief says that they can make alternate arrangements if you let them know five business days ahead of your due date.
 But the more payments you miss, the longer the process will take because they use the final amount you save as part of the negotiating process.

 Another important part of the process to realize is that any debt amount that is forgiven can be considered taxable income by the IRS.
-So when you complete the program, you might end up owing more in taxes because your income will be much higher.
+So when you complete the debt relief program, you might end up owing more in taxes because your income will be much higher.
 You can, however, apply for an exemption using Form 982.